blakeglass9/blakeglass9.github.io/README.md

 This is a display of sample websites that I made using HTML and CSS.

 # Projects
-Movie Theater Site
+Movie Theater Site.

-Space Station Site
+Space Station Site.

-Portfolio Site
+Portfolio Site.

 # Space Station Site